lgbouma/planets_with_ages/README.md

-this repo contains sub-projects related to planets with ages. namely,
+this repo contains sub-projects related to planets with ages.

+namely:

 * a study of whether we could disentangle age from metallicity dependence in CKS VII. (we could not. metallicity seems more important.)